New Student Orientation

 Accept responsibility for your academic decisions, plans and progress.

-Familiarize yourself with graduate school and College of Education and Health Professions degree requirements, deadlines, policies and procedures.
+Familiarize yourself with graduate school and College of Education degree requirements, deadlines, policies and procedures.

 Never hesitate to contact an advisor with any questions.